flwidmer/ultimate-profile-builder/readme.txt

 Ultimate Profile Builder by CMSHelpLive uses shortcodes to create different pages, which means it only takes few minutes to set up and integrate with your current site.

 > We do not provide support for the Ultimate Profile Builder on the WordPress.org forums.
-Extended 24 Hours Helpdesk Ticketing support is available for subscribers of[Ultimate Profile Builder Pro By CMSHelpLive](http://www.cmshelplive.com/chl-products/ultimate-profile-builder-pro.html).
+Extended 24 Hours Helpdesk Ticketing support is available for subscribers of [Ultimate Profile Builder Pro By CMSHelpLive](http://www.cmshelplive.com/chl-products/ultimate-profile-builder-pro.html).
 > Pro version comes with extra features such as custom groups, preinstalled themes and more!

 = Pro version =